Luis Arroyo: Later life and death

+In 1977, Arroyo was inducted into the Puerto Rico Sports Hall of Fame.
+He has also been inducted into the Puerto Rican Baseball Hall of Fame (1992) and the Caribbean Series Hall of Fame (2002).
+In 1999, the LBPPR included him in the 20th century team.

 On July 16, 2010, Arroyo was hospitalized after suffering a "mild heart attack"; he fell ill at an event leading up to the Yankees' July 17 Old-Timers' Day celebration, an annual event where Arroyo was a popular figure.

 Arroyo died on January 13, 2016, in Ponce, Puerto Rico.
 The Yankees announced his death saying that Arroyo's daughter said he had been diagnosed with cancer in December 2015.